 Standard components of a settlement agreement include:

-- Settlement Terms: This is the central portion of the Settlement Agreement and includes the amount paid in the settlement, the payment terms, and the aspects of litigation affected by the settlement.
+• Settlement Terms: This is the central portion of the Settlement Agreement and consists of the amount paid in the settlement, the payment terms, and the aspects of litigation affected by the settlement.

-- Release of Liability: The opposing parties will usually ask you to sign a Release of Liability that essentially allows both parties to exit the case without either party admitting wrongdoing.
+• Release of Liability: The opposing parties will usually ask you to sign a Release of Liability that essentially allows both parties to exit the case without either party admitting wrongdoing.
 The release will list all involved parties and outline the provisions affected by the Release of Liability if the agreement is not comprehensive.
-Upon signing this release, you will not be able to file any additional claims against the opposing party related to the items listed in the release.
+Upon signing this release, you cannot file any additional claims against the opposing party related to the items listed in the release.

 How Much Money Will I Receive for My Injury Settlement?